deblasis/topcoder-challenge-921801de-073c-40d2-8ee2-33f729fd228b/README.md

 ### AuthZ / AuthN
 I used JWTs RSA RS256 and I implemented handlers, interceptors and ACL myself instead of using out-of-the-box solutions.
+Token expiration is configurable via the `jwt.tokenduration` key in the [AuthService's app.yaml](./services/authsvc/app.yaml) hat is also overridable via environment variable `DEBLASIS_JWT_TOKENDURATION` supplied obviously to the `AuthService` container.

 ### TLS
 It's implemented but disabled by default to simplify testing/verification/debugging